GregoryChaseJohnson/Wish-upon-an-hmac-/README.md

 # <span style="font-size:48px;">Wish upon an hmac</span>

-Data is the fuel that many computation processes use to derive patterns.
-So giving less data to an eaves dropper is a virtue no doubt.
-Therefor in a client-server authentication protocal wouldn't it be nice to truncate a large, complex string into a smaller string thus making it harder for an eaves dropper to infer structure from and reverse engineer?
-But a small code could easily suffer from brute force attacks.
-But 50 or 100 small codes in an explicit sequence that varies every instance the authentication protocal is run would be quite a bit more challenging to hack.
-And in the interest of better security, I invite all who want to contribute by decoding transmissions or by preventing that from happening.
+This code is meant to be a dynamic challenge-response authentication system presented in this repository, Wish Upon an HMAC, aims to increase security by employing infinitely variable passwords to protect against eavesdropping and brute force attacks.
+By truncating large strings into smaller segments, the system makes it difficult for eavesdroppers to infer structure and reverse engineer the data.

-At a high level, Wish Upon an HMAC is an iterative challenge-response system for client-server authentication.
-The communication is one-way, with the client (in the "req.py" script) initiating the process.
-The client generates a large initiation string, which is then passed through an HMAC function along with a secret key shared between the client and the server.
+During the authentication process, the client generates a large initiation string, which is then passed through an HMAC function together with a secret key shared between the client and server.
+The system utilizes a sequence of 50 to 100 small codes that change with each authentication instance, resulting in an infinitely variable authentication mechanism